microsoft/sql-spark-connector/README.md

 ## About This Release

-This is a V1 release of the Apache Spark Connector for SQL Server and Azure SQL.
+This is a V1.2 release of the Apache Spark Connector for SQL Server and Azure SQL.
 It is a high-performance connector that enables you transfer data from Spark to SQLServer.

 For main changes from previous releases and known issues please refer to [CHANGELIST](docs/CHANGELIST.md)

+The connector is available on Maven: https://search.maven.org/search?q=spark-mssql-connector.
+All future releases will be made on Maven instead of in the GitHub releases section.

 ## Supported Features
 * Support for all Spark bindings (Scala, Python, R)